iFixit/vigilo/README.md

 This is useful when there were changes to the config files (`metrics-config.json`, and `url.json`) and we want to create the dashboards for the new `audits`/`page types`.

+#### Updating Metadata of Metrics in Datadog
+1. After setup, run `pnpm run update-metric-metadata` to use the CLI tool to update the metadata of the metrics in Datadog.
+2. The CLI tool will give you a list of options to pass as well as information on how to use the tool.

 ### Docker Setup

 1. Clone the repo